 The type of sheen you choose has an impact on the look and durability of your paint.

 Most brands offer a variety of sheens.
-The common ones range from matte (no shine) to satin (shiny) and high gloss (glossy sheen).
+The common ones range from a flat finish, namely matte (no shine) to satin (shiny) and high gloss (glossy sheen).

-When it comes to finishing, a good choice depends on what you’re looking for and which room of your house you’re painting.
+When it comes to finishing, a quality paint choice depends on what you’re looking for and which room of your house you’re painting.

 A shinier finish tends to be more durable and easier to clean.
-That’s something to keep in mind if you’re painting a kitchen or bathroom.
+That’s something to keep in mind for high-traffic areas like a kitchen or bathroom.

-A matte finish on the other hand is more forgiving and hides flaws.
+A flat or matte finish on the other hand is more forgiving and hides flaws.
 It’s a good option for ceilings since they don’t require as much cleaning.

 Whether you’ve chosen a deep color or a neutral for cozy vibes, you want it to look good for years to come.
-A good paint provides durable color richness.
+Good paint provides durable color richness.
 How?
 By having high-quality custom resins and colorants.